PRHLT/htr-contests-exps/ICFHR2016-HTR-Experiment/README.md

 - NVIDIA GPU with at least 6GB of memory
 - Recent linux distribution (only tested in Ubuntu but should work in others)
 - CUDA 8
-- docker-ce (docker runnable without the need of sudo)
-- nvidia-docker

 # Steps for running the experiment